msdrigg/RayTracing/Plans.md

         1. DONE, NEEDS TESTING
     6. Profile different solvers for y_p, p_t
         1. Notice that y_p and p_t are both constrained to be between -1 and 1
+        2. We also note that a good guess for y_p is y_t
+        3. Currently trying toms748, which is fast, but written in python
+        4. Could use a version of brent's which is written in C
+        5. Need this HEAVILY optimized because it is called nearly 5 million times each iteration
 3. Investigate algorithms for solving the hessian linear system
     1. Use scipy.linalg.lstqs or scipy.linalg.pinvh
         1. TEST RESULTS: lstqs does not work. pinvh does, and